btroncone/learn-rxjs/operators/filtering/debouncetime.md

 ###### TL;DR: Throw away all emitted values that take less then the specified time between output

-The **debounceTime** operator is not to be confused with the delay operator.
-The output value is most current in the stream with no backlog of values waiting to be emitted.
-The timer on this operator will reset if the source emits a value.
+The **debounceTime** operator will emit the last value received only after a specified time has passed.
+Each time a value is receieved from the source the timer will be reset.
+All values emitted outside the specified debounce timer will be ignored.

-Given the example below, if you spam the input, debounce will keep resetting its timer.
-Until there’s a period of quite (0.5s), you will receive no output.
+> :bulb: Tip: debounceTime is popular in scenarios such as type-ahead where the rate of user input must be controlled!

 ### Examples